Be a lunatic for a day and learn all about our natural satellite: the Moon!

 Mileage is free within 20 miles of Hastings and is charged at 45p per mile if you need us to travel further.
 And if the journey is over 90 miles, we may have to charge for an overnight stay which costs an extra £35.
 If our journey includes tolls and ferry charges, these will be added too.

 The travelling planetarium is for indoor use only and needs a floor space measuring 6 x 6 metres plus a height of 3.2 metres.
 The floor space needs to be clean and dry.
 Access to electricity is essential.

-Once you’ve read and agreed to our Planetarium Terms & Conditions, please use the Planetarium Booking Form to make your booking.
+Once you’ve read and agreed to our Planetarium Guidelines, please use the Planetarium Booking Form to make your booking.
 If you need to talk through any aspects of your booking before filling out the form, call us on 01424 420968 or send us an email.